Tsumago (Nakasendo) 妻籠宿

 Nagiso Station is the easiest way to access the area from both neighboring and major city centers.

-From Tokyo Station, take the Tokaido Shinkansen to Nagoya, then transfer to the Shinano Express for Nagiso Station.
+From Tokyo Station, take the Tokaido Shinkansen to Nagoya, then transfer to the JR Shinano Limited Express line for Nagiso Station.
 From Nagiso Station, Tsumago is a 10-minute bus ride.
 Buses are infrequent, but taxis are available.
 You can also hike in from the neighboring post town of Magome in Gifu Prefecture, which marks the southern entrance to the Nakasendo.

 Cars are not permitted on the town's main road during the day